svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Graph data management of evolving dependency graphs for multi-versioned codebases

 > In this work we focus on the challenges associated with the management of multiple source code revisions, and investigate strategies to enable advanced code comprehension when the underlying codebase evolves over time.
 To find the deltas, we detail how entities can be resolved across versions, and propose a model for representing evolving dependency graphs.

+> A ‘version’ or a ‘snapshot’ of the codebase is user-defined; incremental revisions to the code may be distinguished in terms of commits or an aggregated set of commits, and is generally associated with a revision number and/or a timestamp.
+Each new version of the source code produces a modified version of the dependency graph.
+In the rest of the document we use the terms version and snapshot interchangeably to refer to a particular point in time, either in the codebase or the corresponding dependency graph.

 > We show growth and storage benefits of versioned graphs compared to independently storing individual snapshots.
 We also demonstrate how existing Frappe queries can be executed on ´ versioned graphs and new queries can retrieve a history of changes in a function for a code review use case.